Jath-Alison/ART/README.md

 # ART: Astrobots Robot Template

-ART aims to be a easy to use and flexible VexCode Library that provides teams with powerful tools while also being a valuable resource to the Vex community.
+ART aims to be an easy-to-use and flexible VexCode Library that provides teams with powerful tools while also being a valuable resource to the Vex community.

 ## Table of Contents
 - [ART: Astrobots Robot Template](#art-astrobots-robot-template)